 Fraud protection is offered as a service, which reduces costs, improves flexibility, and prevents people from taking advantage of your online store.
 You can restrict access for some IPs, catch fraud before it happens and monitor the types of users that are currently on your website.

-Reports are part of the Authorize.net system, but the primary reason so many companies go with Authorize.net is because it integrates directly with Quickbooks.
-This saves a valuable amount time when trying to analyze your profits and create your own financial reports.
-The setup is simple, and you only have to walk through a one time setup process.
+Reports are part of the Authorize.net system, but the primary reason so many companies go with Authorize.net is that it integrates directly with Quickbooks.
+This saves a valuable amount of time when trying to analyze your profits and create your own financial reports.
+The setup is simple, and you only have to walk through a one-time setup process.
 This combines well with your current Quickbooks account, and when you start talking to the folks at Authorize.net they will ask questions about your Quickbooks and guide you through the integration if needed.

 Overall, the reports are as they should be: Nothing crazy, but comprehensive enough and compatible with Quickbooks.
 It's good enough for most businesses without any overly unique reporting needs.